danainjax/is-it-ok/NOTES.md

 [ ] The code should be written in ES6 as much as possible

+- Arrow syntax =>
+- Destructuring - destructure your variables (props)

 [X] Use the create-react-app generator to start your project.

 [X] Follow the instructions on this repo to setup the generator: create-react-app (Links to an external site.)

 [X] Your app should have one HTML page to render your react-redux application

+- Single Page Application
+- Page should not refresh
+- URL can change using router

 [X] There should be 2 container components 1-MoviesList